Opportunities

 Scholarship-funded Masters.
 Do not email me to ask for a scholarship.
 That’s not how it works.
 You apply for scholarships through the harmonized scholarship process (typically due mid-January).
 Canadian citizens and permanent residents should also apply for the Canadian Graduate Scholarship (typically due at the beginning of December).
 Most successful applicants have a GPA of at least 3.7/4.3.
 You can email me your proposal for feedback.
 Don’t leave it to the last minute.

-Becoming an undergrad research assistant
+Become an undergrad research assistant

 Exceptional undergrads who are currently at Dalhousie and interested in research should apply for an Undergraduate Student Research Award.
 The deadline is usually around the end of January.
 Keep an eye out for announcements in December and information sessions in December or January.
 Both domestic and international students are eligible (domestic USRAs are funded by NSERC; undergraduate USRAs are funded by the Faculty of Computer Science).